-Located only 30 minutes away by train from Kyoto and Osaka, Nara is a popular destination for a 1 day trip, but the city interest is often restricted to the main tourist attractions: the huge statue of the Great Buddha inside Todaiji Temple and the wild deers in its park.
+Located only 30 minutes away by train from Kyoto and Osaka, Nara is a popular destination for a 1-day trip, but the city interest is often restricted to the main tourist attractions: the huge statue of the Great Buddha inside Todaiji Temple and the wild deers in its park.
 This week, Tokyo Room Finder was invited by Nara Prefecture Tourism Department, to discover more about Nara.
-This was the opportunity to realize that I missed a lot of the treasures Nara has to offer !
-After reading this article, you may want to shorten your trip in Kyoto and extend it in Nara.
+This was the opportunity to realize that I missed a lot of the treasures Nara has to offer!
+After reading this Nara Travel Guide, you may want to shorten your trip to Kyoto and extend it to Nara.

 If you like nature, history, sake, or if you want to experiment staying with the Monks in a Traditional Japanese Monastery, you should definitely consider staying at least 2 days in Nara, away from the crowd.
 Here are my favorite spots among the various things to do.

 As a European, I knew about the famous Christian pilgrimage route of Santiago de Compostela.
 I did not know that there are only two Pilgrimage routes in the world that have been included in the list of UNESCO World Heritage sites and that the second one is in Japan.
 Named “ Sacred Sites and Pilgrimage Routes in the Kii Mountain Range”, it passes through Nara and leads to the sacred sites of Mt.
 Koya, the most famous one, and Kumano-Hongo Grand Shrine.
 This route has been strongly influenced by Buddhism; it is quite challenging, but paved with statues, deep nature, and little villages, that will help you to keep your motivation.
 If you are interested in Shugendō, a form of mountain asceticism, many practitioners still walk these routes today.